 Then the second test also came back abnormal and we were thrown into a whirlwind of possible problems, and complicated predictions for the future.
 One of the hardest things with a newborn is fear of the unknown and we were definitely a little spooked.

 Our next step in the process of finding answers was to seek out the help of a geneticist at John’s Hopkins Hospital in Baltimore.
+It was the same hospital wherein one of my cousins learnt How to Become a Certified Nurse Assistant.
 They gave us probably the best, most caring, attentive medical care I’ve ever received.
 And within one day had done more blood work, answered all of our questions and passed on the blessed news that all the previous tests were false positives.
 Elizabeth was going to be just fine.

 Of course, it’s easy to be thankful when you’re on the happy side of a potential problem.
 But that day, sitting in the pediatric hospital with our presumed “abnormal” baby, I was thankful.
 I looked around me at the children–some sick, some handicapped, some hooked up to IV juices, some tiny newborns like Elizabeth–and I was overcome with thankfulness.
 Even though we potentially had some problems ahead, there was still much to be thankful for.
 I was thankful for my two children at home–healthy and happy–and I was thankful for little Elizabeth.
 I don’t think I take enough moments to be grateful for those blessings.